 Some of the first settlers of this family name were:

-Schaper Settlers in the United States in the 18th Century
+Schaper Settlers in United States in the 18th Century

-Schaper Settlers in the United States in the 19th Century
+Schaper Settlers in United States in the 19th Century

 The Schaper Family Crest was acquired from the Houseofnames.com archives.
 The Schaper Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.